mindyng/Take-Homes/README.md

 Detected nuclei in order to expedite cures.
 Nuclei were good to use because they can help detect a biological dysfunction immediately.

+:car: .:UBER

-:car: .:UberX and UberXL Cancellation Predictions based on Fare/Price Setting
+-UberX and UberXL Cancellation Predictions based on Fare/Price Setting

+-Take-Home for Data role